the verify pillar

 Reproduce the build.

-The published artefact (the JS bundle that powers the in-browser verifier and the SDK on npm) is built from a tagged commit on deny-sh-crypto/deny-js with a single deterministic command.
+From the open beta onward, the published artefact (the JS bundle that powers the in-browser verifier and the SDK on npm) is built from a tagged commit on deny-sh-crypto/deny-js with a single deterministic command.
 Same source + same Node version + same dependency lockfile = byte-identical output.
 If your build doesn't match the published SRI hash, either the source changed or someone tampered with the artefact.

 # 1. clone the public source at the released tag